tytydraco/yessleep/out/Anna_Plays_the_Cello_Part_1.md

 Robin shrugged.

 "I don't know, maybe because it was a while ago?
-Maybe because most of us forget or try to forget half of the stuff we did in college?"
+Maybe because most of us forget or try to forget half of the stuff we did at uni?"

 As I frowned and tried to remember this band she pressed on.